 1. Great Stories for Children, by Ruskin Bond

-Needless to say, Ruskin Bond is truly one of the most accomplished writers o all times.
-He somehow manages it so well to get mesmerized in the nature.
+Needless to say, Ruskin Bond is truly one of the most accomplished writers of all times.
+He somehow manages it so well to get mesmerized by nature.
 And this book that we are talking about has it all- ghosts, pets, trees and much more.

 2. Alice in Wonderland, by Lewis Carroll

 Now who doesn’t like going in the fantasy world, where a rabbit and a cat impart pearls of wisdom?
 Young or old, Alice in Wonderland is an all-time entertainer.